Dr. William Glasser, Choice Theory, Reality Therapy and me….

-5. What happened in the past has everything to do with who we are today, but we can only satisfy our basic needs right now and plan to continue satisfying them in the future.
+5. What happened in the past has everything to do with who we are today, but we can only satisfy our basic needs right now.

 6. We can only satisfy our needs by satisfying the pictures in our quality world.